Last Updated on 17 February, 2024 by Abrahamtolle

 A breakout occurs when price extends over or under the set breakout level.
 The idea behind breakout strategies is that if the market is strong enough to reach and penetrate the breakout level, there still is enough strength left for you to profit from.

-Trend following strategies are a little different in that they are not that focused on the beginning of the trend.
-The main focus of trend following strategies is to capture the big moves in the market.
+Trend following strategies is a little different in that they are not that focused on the beginning of the trend.
+The main focus of trend-following strategies is to capture the big moves in the market.

 So, while these two make use of the very same market tendency, breakouts trading could be said to take advantage of the beginning of the trend, while trend following tries to capture a substantial slice of the movement that follows the breakout.
 Here is an image that hopefully makes it all a little clearer:

 Still, the distinction we made is not as clear cut as it might seem.
 Many times, trading strategies do not fall under one category but become mixes of different logics and strategy types.
-Also, many trend following strategies enter on a breakout.
+Also, many trends following strategies enters on a breakout.